Algos-hub/dotfiles/README.md

 This neovim configuration uses the telescope-fzf-native.nvim extension for telescope which requires `make`.<br/>
 `make` is used to build the binaries for telescope-fzf-native.nvim, which is used to speed up telescope but is not required.<br/>
 If you do not wish to use telescope-fzf-native.nvim you can delete `telescope-fzf.lua` and remove the lines 4-13 and 17-24 from `telescope.lua`<br/>
+If you do wish to use it, make sure to build the binaries in the `~/.local/share/nvim/lazy/telescope-fzf-native.nvim/` directory, or wherever telescope-fzf-native is installed, and just run the `make` command to build it.

 #### `telescope.lua`